Jess Foley (sportswoman): AFLW career

 Foley was drafted by Adelaide at pick no. 30 in the 2018 national draft.
 In March 2020, she retired to focus on her medical career.

-Following her retirement, Foley has been a ruck coach and team doctor at Geelong in 2021 and will join the club's AFLW coaching panel for the 2022 AFL Women's season as an assistant coach with responsibility for the defence.
+Following her retirement, Foley has been a ruck coach and team doctor at Geelong in 2021 and joined the club's AFLW coaching panel for 2022 AFL Women's season 6 as an assistant coach with responsibility for the defence.